BarunKGP/genrelessrecs/docs/midterm.md

 Some other planned improvements to the current models include:

-- Improving the neural network model by finetuning hyperparameters, as explained in [this](https://barunkgp.github.io/genrelessrecs/midterm#neural-network) section.
+- Improving the neural network model by better feature engineering, finetuning hyperparameters, etc., as explained in [this](https://barunkgp.github.io/genrelessrecs/midterm#neural-network) section.
 - Implementing a lyrics-based approach using the bag-of-words model, as explained below.

 ### Lyrics-Based Approach